-Photo-Prompt Fiction: Clickety-Clack: response to the 'Take me Somewhere' Challenge from Jennifer Arnett (availiasvision
+Photo-Prompt Fiction: Clickety-Clack: Response to 'Take me Somewhere' Challenge From Jennifer Arnett

 This challenge was put forward by Jennifer Arnett, with the provisos described below.
 Writing challenges on hubpages are exciting; they hone our skills, they focus our ideas and they stretch our abilities at manipulating language.
 So my thanks to Jennifer and I offer my contribution below.

 Write a short story from the picture prompt and the line, "You can never return."

 Use the picture above as the cover image, so that we can all identify which short stories are part of the challenge.